Sports Health Northwest, Inc

 Initially, he may recommend:

-Sports Health Northwest, Inc, also offers minimally invasive treatments for tendonitis, including:
+Sports Health Northwest, Inc, also offers minimally invasive treatments for tendinopathy, including:

-For chronic tendonitis, Dr. Westerdahl may recommend percutaneous tenotomy.
+For chronic tendon pain, Dr. Westerdahl may recommend percutaneous tenotomy.
 During this minimally invasive procedure, he uses advanced tools and technology to remove the damaged tissue without harming the healthy tissue.

-For calcific tendonitis, Dr. Westerdahl performs an ultrasound-guided lavage.
+For calcific tendinopathy, Dr. Westerdahl performs an ultrasound-guided lavage.
 During the needle-based procedure, he uses fluid to flush out the calcium deposits from the affected tendon.

 The minimally invasive procedure requires little downtime and allows patients to quickly get back to their active lifestyle.